alex-kolmakov/divelog-autoreport/README.md

-### Contribute and test

-> Project uses Github Actions CI/CD and pre-commit hooks for testing and linting.

-Before submitting your pull request, please refer to the [contribution guidelines](./documentation/contribution.md).
-It will guide you through the process of setting up the environment with pre-commit hooks and running the linting and tests.

 ## Acknowledgements & Credits

 If you're interested in contributing to this project, need to report issues or submit pull requests, please get in touch via
 - [GitHub](https://github.com/alex-kolmakov)
 - [LinkedIn](https://linkedin.com/in/aleksandr-kolmakov)

+Before submitting your pull request, please refer to the [contribution guidelines](./documentation/contribution.md).
+It will guide you through the process of setting up the environment with pre-commit hooks and running the linting and tests.

 ### Acknowledgements